andrecvalerio/academic-kickstart/content/post/template.md

 caption = "Cupcake"
 +++

-This is a test.
-Ignore it.
+This is a template.
+Modify it.